Bee Movie

 Alcohol, Drugs & Smoking

-There is no depiction or reference to alcohol, drugs, or smoking in the movie.
+There is no depiction of alcohol, drugs, or smoking in the movie.
+The focus is on the bees' natural activities and their fight against exploitation.

 Frightening Scenes